 Several things make SWAT symposiums attractive.
 SWAT features world-class demonstrators and an outstanding gallery of art.
 The registration fee, including lunches, is one of the lowest in the nation.
 Lunches are included in the registration fee and receive rave reviews from attendees.
 There is also a Saturday evening banquet.
 There are classes and activities for the spouses and a large number of quality vendors.

 Another popular item is our 3-for-1 Raffle.
 It is one raffle that has three drawings, with the drawn tickets returned to the bin before subsequent drawings.
 During the Friday opening ceremony, we will be giving away a Midi lathe and an Arrowmont scholarship, including travel expenses.
-The second drawing, at the Saturday evening banquet, features about 30 quality pieces of work donated by invited turners.
+The second drawing, at the Saturday evening dinner, features about 30 quality pieces of work donated by invited turners.
 The third drawing, after lunch on Sunday, is for tools, wood and equipment, including over $5,000 worth of tools and the grand prizes, 3 Variable Speed Midi lathes and a full-size Lathe can be won.
-In 2022 the full size lathe will be an American Beauty lathe from Robust Tools.
+In 2023 the full size lathe will be a Powermatic 3520C, (20”x35”) lathe.
 For the price of one raffle ticket, everyone has a chance of winning any prize at any of the three drawings.